wangechimk/Quotes-app/README.md

 # QuotesApp
+#Author
+Wangechi Kimani

+#Description
+This is angular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.

+#Live page
+quotes04.netlify.app/
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.
+This project was generated with [Angular CLI] version 9.1.15.

 ## Development server